nextbreakpoint/infrastructure-as-code/README.md

 they can be used.
 We use a temporary EC2 instance to mount the volumes and create an empty partition.

-  Please be aware of costs of creating volumes in AWS
+PLEASE BE AWARE OF COSTS OF CREATING VOLUMES IN AWS

 Create ESB volumes using the script:

     sh create_volumes.sh

 Volumes can be destroyed any time when data are not required anymore

 Destroy ESB volumes using the script:

     sh destroy_volumes.sh

 ### Build AMIs